sumanthdasari97/avsdbgr_7nm/README.md

 - **Vref** (yellow): Exhibits a slight increase with temperature, representing its temperature-independent characteristic.
 - **Vctat** (red): Shows a negative temperature coefficient, decreasing as the temperature increases, indicating CTAT voltage behavior.
-- **Vref - Vctat** (blue): The difference between the two voltages increases with temperature, demonstrating the c the PTAT  components in the BGR circuit.
+- **Vref - Vctat** (blue): The difference between the two voltages increases with temperature, demonstrating  the PTAT  components in the BGR circuit.

+## Acknowledgements

+I would like to express my sincere gratitude to:

+- **[Kunal Gosh]**, for their invaluable guidance and support throughout the design and simulation of this Bandgap Reference Circuit.
+- **[Dr Skandha Deepsita S]**, for their invaluable guidance and support throughout the design and simulation of this Bandgap Reference Circuit.
+- **Tool Providers**: Special thanks to the developers of **Ngspice**, **Xschem**, and the **ASAP7 PDK**, which were crucial for simulation and design.